anydotcrypto/docs.any.sender/docs/client/README.md

   );
 ```

 Easy!
-Now check out the code in `walletExample.js` and see if you can spot the small differences :)
+Now check out the code in [walletExample](./walletExample.js) and see if you can spot the differences :)